eerkela/bertrand/README.rst

 *  **Attachable functions** with a variety of access patterns.
 These can be used to programmatically extend a class's interface at runtime, attaching the decorated function as a virtual attribute.
-These attributes can mask existing behavior while maintaining access to the original implementation or be hidden behind virtual namespaces to avoid conflicts altogether, similar to ``Series.str``, ``Series.dt``, etc.
+These attributes can mask existing behavior while maintaining access to the original implementation, or be hidden behind virtual namespaces to avoid conflicts altogether, similar to ``Series.str``, ``Series.dt``, etc.

    .. doctest::